+The consolidated financial statements are presented in thousand Czech crown (CZK thousand), rounded to the nearest thousand, hence rounding differences may arise.
 The consolidated financial statements have been prepared under the historical cost convention, except when IFRS require other measurement basis (such as in the case of biological assets, derivatives and investment properties, which are based on Fair Value).
 The consolidated financial statements have been prepared assuming that the Company will continue as a going concern.